 - A lightweight, breathable rain jacket (pants are unnecessary in the tropics).

-- Cash- for your provisioning fee (45 Euros per day standard trips, 50 euros per day on all Polynesia legs) + crew tips (optional), communications (ie internet), shore excursions, slideshow and photos, etc.
+- Cash– for your provisioning fee ($50 USD per day unless otherwise specified) + crew tips (optional), communications (ie internet), shore excursions, slideshow and photos, etc.

 - Your Cabrinha Quest Hydro flask!

 - You DO NOT NEED towels, we have plenty on board.

 - “Shorty” wet suit (contact us for each trip- on most this is unnecessary).

 - Wetsuit booties (very important for reef protection)Sailing sunglasses.
 Quality, polarized lenses are a must on the ocean.

 - Personal “toys”.
 Spear fishing gear, surf boards, etc. You can’t bring everything so if in doubt ask us.
 But if you are interested in spear fishing- you MUST bring your own, don’t expect to use boat gear (ie the Skippers!) as it cannot be replaced.

 - Bug spray (for mosquitos).
 Something with at least some DEET.

 - Repair kit for kites and ding repair kit for boards.